-Storage of man- or scissor-lifts inside the terminal public areas is permitted only with approval from the CSR and AV/Maintenance.
-During nonworking periods, all equipment of this type should have a placard attached that includes the owner or renter name, project name, and a 24-hour point of contact should the lift needs to be relocated during off-shift hours or weekends.
-Availability of power to charge equipment may not always be available in storage locations provided to contractors.
+Storage of personnel- or scissor-lifts inside the terminal in locations outside barricaded work areas is permitted only with approval from AV/OPS and AV/Maintenance.
+During nonworking periods, all equipment of this type should have a placard attached that includes the owner or renter name, project name, project number and a 24-hour point of contact should the lift need to be relocated during off-shift hours or weekends.
+Power to charge equipment may not always be available in storage locations provided to contractors.
+Coordinate charging with Port Inspector to avoid overloading circuits.

-Large equipment used on site shall have a sign identifying the name of the contractor, 24-hour contact information, and the project.
+Equipment, including ladders and job boxes, used on site shall have a sign identifying the name of the contractor, 24-hour contact information, and the project.